COGNISANT

 Masses of companies like L'Oreal (Olay), Procter & Gamble, Walmart, Lumos Lab, Taco Bell, Eclipse, Splenda, Extenze, Hyundai, KIA, New Balance, Kellogg, Tesco, Under Armour, Dermitage, Apple, Samsung, Virgin Media, Nesquik, Nando’s, Colgate, Jetstar, Volkswagen, Danone (Activia), Lush, Red Bull, Unilever (Dove), Wrigley, Coca-Cola to mention but a few, have been marketed mediocre products, using false and unsubstantiated claims, or exciting claims like "scientifically proven" with "guaranteed results", giving consumers a misleading impression of the effect the products could achieve.

 Brands or companies have the responsibility to promote their products truthfully.
-However, pushing the truth has become such a common practice that Procter & Gamble statement “it is routine practice to use post-production techniques to correct for lighting and other minor photographic deficiencies before publishing the final shots as part of an advertising campaign" turned into an unwritten law in advertising.
+However, pushing the truth has become such a common practice that the Procter & Gamble statement “it is routine practice to use post-production techniques to correct for lighting and other minor photographic deficiencies before publishing the final shots as part of an advertising campaign" has become an unwritten law in advertising.

-In some countries advertising is regulated, and in order to prevent unethical or misleading advertising, there are certain practices and rules that companies should respect, codes such as Committees of Advertising Practice (CAP) in the UK requiring that “advertisers hold evidence to prove the claims that they make before they are published or aired” and authorities such Advertising Standards Authority (ASA) (having its “mission to make every UK ad a responsible ad”) which responds to consumer and business concerns and complaints and takes action to ban ads that are misleading, harmful, offensive or irresponsible.
+In some countries, advertising is regulated, and in order to prevent unethical or misleading advertising, there are certain practices and rules that companies should respect, codes such as the Committees of Advertising Practice (CAP) in the UK, which require that “advertisers hold evidence to prove the claims that they make before they are published or aired,” and authorities such as the Advertising Standards Authority (ASA), which has the “mission to make every UK ad a responsible ad," which responds to consumer and business concerns and complaints and takes action to ban ads that are misleading, harmful, offensive, or irresponsible.

-From my perspective, it is not so important how one (company or brand) acts but rather how we, as a beneficiary of their services or as consumers of their products, as people react seeing or observing something that is, from our perspective, out of integrity.
+From my perspective, it is not so important how one (company or brand) acts but rather how we, as beneficiaries of their services or as consumers of their products, as people, react to seeing or observing something that is, from our perspective, out of integrity.

 I mentioned the idea of acting with integrity.
-While talking about integrity, I am not speaking here about the moralistic sound that the idea of integrity might encompass, since in this sense integrity may very well vary in space and time and the morals of the different areas or countries in our society can be very different sometimes even completely contradictory, hence there is no unity in having the exact same understanding for everyone.
-Nor am I talking here of the social integrity or order that is based upon the integrity of the individuals forming that particular group or society.
+While talking about integrity, I am not speaking here about the moralistic sound that the idea of integrity might encompass, since in this sense, integrity may very well vary in space and time, and the morals of the different areas or countries in our society can be very different, sometimes even completely contradictory, hence there is no unity in having the exact same understanding for everyone.
+Nor am I talking here about the social integrity or order that is based upon the integrity of the individuals forming that particular group or society.

-Any individual (company) who has to force a point of view on someone else clearly does not believe in the power of that particular point of view.
-Else, they would not have to force anything.
-If something, if a product, if a service, if a point of view is that powerful and is that positive, one would not need to convince anyone to of it.
+Any individual (company) that has to force a point of view on someone else clearly does not believe in the power of that particular point of view.
+Otherwise, they would not have to force anything.
+If something, if a product, if a service, if a point of view is that powerful and is that positive, one would not need to convince anyone of it.

-When people are convinced that the self is not worthy, for whatever reasons or belief they may hold, then instead of enjoying in the use of their abilities, exploring the physical and mental environments, they begin to contract their abilities, to overcontrol their environments.
+When people are convinced that the self is not worthy, for whatever reasons or beliefs they may hold, then instead of enjoying in the use of their abilities, exploring their physical and mental environments, they begin to contract their abilities and overcontrol their environments.

-Misleading or forcing or any similar so called negative action is that which assumes that one is not so powerful and therefore that the only way one can create what one desire is to forcefully or misleadingly dominate and control the reality around him, without realising that he is creating the reality anyway around him and that he is already under his control.
+Misleading, forcing, or any similar so called negative action is that which assumes that one is not so powerful and therefore that the only way one can create what one desires is to forcefully or misleadingly dominate and control the reality around him without realising that he is creating the reality anyway around him and that he is already under his control.

-Therefore, any time we see an individual in a situation expressing lack of integrity, understanding and realising that it is in fact a lack of power they are expressing, a belief that tells them they are powerless, we should love them, we should love them unconditionally.
+Therefore, any time we see an individual in a situation expressing a lack of integrity, we should understand and realise that it is in fact a lack of power they are expressing, a belief that tells them they are powerless, we should love them, we should love them unconditionally.
 At the same time, we should be consciously aware that the unsatisfactory belief that one holds is only an idea about reality and not an absolute aspect of reality itself.

-However, no matter what action we take or not, being aware that not taking action is an action per se, we should not judge, we should not blame.
-Under no circumstances can judgment mean integrity.
-As an opposite to integrity and integration, judgement stands for the separation of the self who perceives, and therefore judges and values, from the object or action which is perceived and evaluated.
+However, no matter what action we take or not, being aware that not taking an action is an action per se, we should not judge, we should not blame.
+Under no circumstances can judgement mean integrity.
+As an opposite to integrity and integration, judgement stands for the separation of the Self, who perceives and therefore judges and values, from the object or action, which is perceived and evaluated.

 NOTES